 Are you having trouble finding sleep positions for sciatica?
-Our physicians and physical therapists at Spine & Orthopedic Center are sciatica pain specialists.
-Our highly trained and certified physical therapists specialists have put together an article on the best pillows and sleeping positions for someone living with sciatica.
+Our physicians and physical therapists at SOC are sciatica pain specialists.
+Our physical therapists have put together an article on the best pillows and sleeping positions for someone living with sciatica.

-Sciatica can be extremely uncomfortable, especially with the stabbing and burning pain it comes with.
-When someone experiences this type of pain, it can lower the quality of sleep and even affect productivity at work.
-However, there is a certain type of pillow or arrangement of pillows that can help you sleep better.
+Sciatica can be extremely uncomfortable, especially with the stabbing and burning pain experienced with this condition.
+When someone experiences this type of pain, it can lower the quality of sleep.
+And even affect productivity at work.
+However, there are certain types of pillows or pillow arrangements that can help you sleep better.